Books (Must read)

 4. Other courses not directly related to the exam

-Some courses may help in general but are not necessarily aimed towards FRCPath Microbiology - Foundation Certificate in Infection Prevention and Control - Healthcare Infection Society.
-These courses are excellent, but this may only cover part of your curriculum (like infection control), hence may or may not solve your purpose.
+Some courses may help in general, but are not necessarily aimed towards FRCPath Microbiology - Foundation Certificate in Infection Prevention and Control - Healthcare Infection Society.
+These courses are excellent, but this may only cover part of your curriculum (like infection control); hence, they may or may not serve your purpose.

 5. Microregistrar.moodlecloud.com